A Personalized, Sensitive

-What is the maximum equity allowed in your car or in your house within the Oregon bankruptcy exemptions?
+What is the maximum equity allowed in your car or house within the Oregon bankruptcy exemptions?

-ORS Sections 18.358 and 238.445 protect 100% of all ERISA-qualified retirement plans and all federal and public pension benefits.
-These statutes protect your retirement plans if you are a union member, public employee, federal employee.
+ORS sections 18.358 and 238.445 protect 100 percent of all Employee Retirement Income Security Act (ERISA)-qualified retirement plans and all federal and public pension benefits.
+These statutes protect your retirement plans if you are a union member, public employee or federal employee.
 They also protect 401(k) accounts, 403(b) accounts and IRA accounts.

 Can I have any money in my bank account or cash on hand when I file my case?

 ORS Section 18.345(1)(o) protects $400 in cash for an individual filer or $800 in cash for a married couple filing a joint case.
 You are unable to protect any stock or bond accounts that are not retirement-related.